-Today on International Day of the Girl Child, we reflect on the incredible progress the world has made towards equality for women and girls.
+On International Day of the Girl Child (October 11), we reflect on the incredible progress the world has made towards equality for women and girls.

 In the last decade, the practice of female genital mutilation and cutting (FGM/C) has declined 30 percent, women now make up 24 percent of members of national legislative bodies around the world (a 6 percent increase), and the number of women who were married as children has decreased by 15 percent globally.

 Girls are breaking barriers imposed by stereotypes and exclusion, including those directed at children with disabilities and those living in marginalized communities.
 As entrepreneurs, innovators, and initiators of global movements, women and girls are creating a world that is relevant for them and for future generations.

 But the world has a long way to go to achieve gender equality and eliminate the harmful practices that disproportionately impact girls, like FGM/C and child marriage.
 Each year, 12 million girls are married before the age of 18.
 That’s 23 girls every minute.
 In the introduction to World Vision’s new report on child marriage, Dola (age 15), a World Vision Young Leader from Bangladesh, shared:

 “Nowadays, child marriage is a very big problem and deprives girls from their education, health, and safety.
 Child marriage is harmful to both girls and boys, but girls face many more physical and mental challenges because of pregnancy.
 Child brides who have children are psychologically unprepared and ill-equipped to become mothers at such a young age.
 Besides this, the number of students who drop out is increasing day by day because of child marriage.
 I see this every day.”